AlexsLemonade/training-modules/virtual-setup/rstudio-login.md

 If you've made changes across multiple files, RStudio will ask you if you'd like to save your other files' changes.
 Check off which files' changes you'd like to keep.
+Note again that we recommend *not* saving the `.Rdata` Workspace file.

 <img src = "screenshots/rstudio-multiple-changes.png" width = 300>
 <br>